 JM: How very cool—in the coolest sense of the word!—that we both appreciate Hall and Kenyon's poetry and go back to it time and time again.
 I have read Kenyon's posthumous collection Otherwise more times than I can count.

-Next week Julie and Melissa share the way their community informs their writing - starting with their shared favorites of Donald Hall and Jane Kenyon’s poetry
+Julie and Melissa share the way their community informs their writing—in Part 2 of this series—starting with their shared favorites of Donald Hall and Jane Kenyon’s poetry

 Julie L. Moore is the author of Particular Scandals, published in The Poiema Poetry Series by Cascade Books.
 Her other books include Slipping Out of Bloom and Election Day.
 Moore’s poems have appeared or are forthcoming in The Christian Century, Image, New Ohio Review, Paterson Literary Review, Poetry Daily, Prairie Schooner, The Southern Review, and Verse Daily.
 Her work also has appeared in several anthologies, including Becoming: What Makes a Woman, published by University of Nebraska Gender Programs, and Every River On Earth: Writing from Appalachian Ohio,published by Ohio University Press.
 You can learn more about her work at julielmoore.com.

 Melissa Reeser Poulin is a poet and essayist who lives in the Pacific Northwest with her husband and daughter.
 Her most recent work appears or is forthcoming in Coffee + Crumbs, Hip Mama, In Good Tilth, Mothers Always Write, and Relief Journal.